Install the .NET SDK or the .NET Runtime on Ubuntu

 This article describes how to install .NET on Ubuntu.
-The Microsoft package repository contains every version of .NET that is currently, or was previously, supported on Ubuntu.
-Starting with Ubuntu 22.04, some versions of .NET are available in the Ubuntu package feed.
+Starting with Ubuntu 22.04, most supported versions of .NET are available in the built-in Ubuntu feed.
+The Ubuntu .NET backports package repository contains the remaining supported .NET versions.
 For more information about available versions, see the Supported distributions section.

 Warning